MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/queries.md

 `.show` `queries`

 * Returns a table containing previously run queries and their completion statistics.
 You can use KQL queries to explore the results.
-* Note: the text of the query is truncated after 64KB.
+* Note: the text of the query is truncated after 64 KB.

 **Output**